Prepare Arborio Rice Coating in advance (see below).

 Add the green beans and salt to the boiling water.
 Cover and cook for 4 to 6 minutes or until crisp-tender and still bright green.
 NOTE: Be sure to cook the beans to your desired level of doneness (taste one to see if it is cook properly - the beans should still be very crunchy).
 Remove from heat and drain beans well in a colander, then plunge into the ice water to stop the cooking.
 Again drain the partially-cooked green beans well and set aside.

 In a large frying pan over medium heat, heat olive oil.
 Add mushroom and cook until browned, approximately 4 to 5 minutes (do not stir the mushrooms so that they can properly caramelize).
 After the onions are caramelized, add the garlic and thyme.
 Season with salt and pepper to taste.
 Cook until the garlic is fragrant, about 1 minute.
-Add the brandy, red wine and chicken broth and bring to a boil.
+Add the brandy, red wine, and chicken broth and bring to a boil.
 Simmer to blend the flavors and reduce the sauce, approximately 2 to 3 minutes.

 Add the cooked green beans to the mushroom sauce and toss to coat.
 Plate on a large serving dish, and season again with salt and pepper, to taste.
 Top with prepared fried onions before serving.